-Dental emergencies happen quickly and without the foresight to schedule an appointment.
-Dr. Beecroft and the staff at First Class Dental Care do their very best to take care of your needs so that you don’t have to live with oral pain.
+Emergency dental care is needed since dental emergencies happen quickly and without the foresight.
+To schedule an appointment, Dr. Beecroft and the staff at First Class Dental Care do their very best to take care of your oral needs so that you don’t have to live with mouth pain and health conditions.

 Do I Need Emergency Dentistry?
 Call us if..